(konishi) Translators: cunha introduction:

 It's my stone.

-ends with A bii. no tsuita mo kamoshirenai!
-(I wonder a jacket With do for me)
+Ruby ends A bii. no tsuita mo kamoshirenai!
+(I wonder what a beads do for me)

 No! not I again!